meganlwarren/TutorialBlog/README.md

 Good question!
 They are session variables, so they exist with the session.
 Since the session was opened in `example.php` and the variables were declared there, the variables exist in the session (remember the browser-term memory).
 A session was opened at the beginning of `example2.php` and the `session_start()` function looked back to see if a session already exists.
 Since it does, those session variables are now available to be used!
 So `example2.php` in a sense recreates and continues using the session that was created in `example.php`.
 Because of that, there is no need to recreate those session variables!

 So how are these variables actually stored?
-I said at the beginning that we would call the `$_SESSION["yourVariable"]` chunk our "key" and the `"value"` chunk our value.
+I said at the beginning that we would call the `$_SESSION["yourVariable"]` chunk our key and the `"value"` chunk our value.
 Session variables are stored in the session array: `$_SESSION[]`.
 The name `"yourVariable"` is the key, or address of the value (hint: `"value"`) that we are looking for.

 When we declared `$_SESSION["favSeason"] = "summer"` in our `example.php` we created a key `"favSeason"` and set the value associated to it to `"summer"`.
 Then we did the same thing for `$_SESSION["favActivity"] = "swimming"`.
 This array lasts as long as the session lasts, and can be used on any page within our site as long as the browser is open.